 - Buyers’ behaviour model.
 Social media influencers are the main authority and incentive to buy for Malaysians.
 With this in mind, companies invest a lot in the SMM promotion of their products.

 - Shopping trends.
-Malaysians are willing to spend the most money on food delivery and entertainment, such as buying movies or amusement parks tickets.
+Malaysians are willing to spend the most money on food delivery and entertainment, such as buying movies or amusement park tickets.

 - Preferred payment options.
 Malaysians mostly use mobile payments — about 46% of payments are from local e-wallets, and only 29% are bank cards.
 Popular options are GrabPay, Touch ‘n Go, Mcash, and Boost.